IvanAleksandrovskii/TG_Crypto_Pools/README.md

   - `order_desc` (optional): Set to true for descending order
 - **Sorting Options:**
   - Supported fields for sorting: "lock_period", "apr", "created_at", "amount_from", "pool_share", "liquidity_token", "liquidity_token_name", "coin_id", "pool_id", "chain_id", "id"
-  - Default sorting is by "pool_id"
+  - Default sorting is by "apr" in descending order
 - **What you'll get back:**
-  - A list of offer objects, each containing details about the offer, associated coin, chain, and pool.
+  - A list of offer objects, each containing details about the offer, associated coin, chain, and pool, including current coin price.

 #### Get Offer by ID
 - **Endpoint:** `GET /api/v1/offer/{offer_id}`